For women who experience infertility or recurrent pregnancy loss, chromosomal abnormalities in an embryo may be a contributing factor.

 - male factor infertility (including abnormal quantity and quality of sperm) can increase the risk of chromosomal abnormalities in the embryo

-- PGS can be used to diagnose Down Syndrome
+- PGT-A can be used to diagnose Down Syndrome

 - if you decide to add PGS to your treatment plan, please be sure to discuss it with your Financial Coordinator, as often times there are additional out-of-pocket costs involved